samuelkerstell/portfolio-project-1/README.md

 | YouTube Icon | When clicked user will be redirected to https://www.youtube.com in a new tab             | Clicked YouTube icon    | https://www.youtube.com opened in a new tab          | Pass |
 | Instagram Icon | When clicked user will be redirected to https://instagram.com/ in a new tab            | Clicked Instagram icon  | https://instagram.com/ opened in a new tab           | Pass |

-* I've confirmed that this site works in different browsers: Chrome, Opera, Safari
-* I've confirmed that the site is responsive and looks good on different screen sizes.
-* I've confirmed that the Send Music form works and requires Email, Name and Song Name to submit, when submitted you will be redirected to a confirmation page.
-* I've confirmed that the audio players, pause/play and mute buttons all work.
-* I've confirmed that the footer works and all links opens in a new tab.
-* I've confirmed that the navigation bar works and links to the right sections.
-* I've confirmed that the navigation, music gallery, send music, about us and contact us text is all readable and easy to comprehend.

 ### Bugs
 Fieldset styling is not working properly in firefox.

 #### Solved Bugs
 * Whenever I tried to send in a file I would just get the "Error code: 501".
-I fixed it by making a new html page and adding confirmation.html to the form action.
+ To resolve this I made a new html file and added confirmation.html to the form action.

-* The site was experiencing a horizontal scrolling on devices with a width of less than 305px.
+* The site was experiencing horizontal scrolling on devices with a width of less than 305px.
 To resolve this, I applied the following code:

 ![Bug Fix](readme-doc/bug2.jpg)